-- STA256/260 text on maximum likelihood.

-- STA258 text or lecture slides on confidence intervals and hypothesis tests.
+- STA256/260 text on maximum likelihood. - STA258 text or lecture slides on confidence intervals and hypothesis tests.

-- Chapter One from Data analysis with SAS.

 Overview

 - 2 Maximum Likelihood

 - 3 Confidence Intervals and Tests

 - 4 Continuous Models

 - 5 Large Samples

 Statistical Estimation and Inference

 - You want to learn from data. - Adopt a probability model for the data. - Often, pretend your data are sampled randomly from some population. - In rare cases, this may even be true. - What you wish you knew is represented by one or more unknown parameters. - Estimate the parameters, or draw conclusions about the parameters. - Interpret the results in terms of the data.